JSchwerdt2014/Video_Game_Sales_Analysis/README.md

 # **Video_Games_Sales_Project**

-The purpose of this project is to analyze video games sales between the US, Japan and Europe
+The purpose of this project is to analyze video games sales between the US, Japan and Europe.
+We will be providing a sales report and answering a few questions.

+1. What country has the most sales overall?
+2. What genre of game sells best in the United States?
+3. How does the year of release compare to global sales?

 ## **Methods Used**